• ActiveLoop

 R-Squared

-R-squared is a statistical measure that represents the proportion of the variance in the dependent variable explained by the independent variables in a regression model.
+R-squared is a statistical measure indicating how much of the variance in a dependent variable is explained by independent variables in regression models.
 R-squared, also known as the coefficient of determination, is a widely used metric in machine learning and statistics to evaluate the performance of regression models.
 It quantifies the proportion of the variance in the dependent variable that can be explained by the independent variables in the model.
 R-squared values range from 0 to 1, with higher values indicating a better fit of the model to the data.
 Recent research on R-squared has explored various aspects and applications of this metric.
 For instance, a non-inferiority test for R-squared with random regressors has been proposed to determine the lack of association between an outcome variable and explanatory variables.
 Another study introduced a generalized R-squared (G-squared) for detecting dependence between two random variables, which is particularly effective in handling nonlinearity and heteroscedastic errors.
 In the realm of practical applications, R-squared has been employed in various fields.
 One example is the Fama-French model, which is used to assess portfolio performance compared to market returns.
 Researchers have revisited this model and suggested considering heavy tail distributions for more accurate results.
 Another application is in the prediction of housing prices using satellite imagery, where incorporating satellite images into the model led to a significant improvement in R-squared scores.
 Lastly, R-squared has been utilized in building a prediction model for system testing defects, serving as an early quality indicator for software entering system testing.
 In conclusion, R-squared is a valuable metric for evaluating the performance of regression models and has been the subject of ongoing research and practical applications.
 Its versatility and interpretability make it an essential tool for both machine learning experts and developers alike, helping them understand the relationships between variables and make informed decisions based on their models.

 • Weekly AI Newsletter, Read by 40,000+ AI Insiders